aiven/aiven-docs/docs/platform/concepts/orgs-units-projects.md

     `demo_pg_project.postgres-staging`.
 -   Environment-based: Each project represents a deployment environment, for example: `dev`, `qa`, and `production`.
-This can make it easier to apply uniform network security settings and manage user permissions, such as developer access to production infrastructure.
+This can make it easier to apply uniform user permissions, such as developer access to production infrastructure.
 -   Project-based: Each project contains all the services for an internal project, with naming that highlights the relevant environment.
 For example: `customer-success-prod` and `business-analytics-test`.